-- · Offering encouragement and praise regularly. - Ensuring that their child attends school regularly (95%+) and is punctual. - Providing support for the discipline and expectations within the school. - Making early contact with the school to discuss matters which may affect their child's happiness, progress and behaviour. - Assisting in their child's learning by hearing reading, learning multiplication tables and patterns, discussing and practising spellings. - Allowing their child to take increasing responsibility for organising themselves as they progress through the school.
+- Offering encouragement and praise regularly. - Ensuring that their child attends school regularly (95%+) and is punctual. - Providing support for the discipline and expectations within the school. - Making early contact with the school to discuss matters that may affect their child's happiness, progress and behaviour. - Assisting in their child's learning by hearing reading, learning multiplication tables and patterns, discussing and practising spellings.

-- Providing their child with the appropriate named classroom equipment and P.E. kit and keeping a regular check on the condition of these items. - Attend Parents' Evenings - Giving due importance to homework, providing time and space for this to be completed properly. - Offer their time and expertise in volunteering at the school either on a regular basis or for individual activities e.g. day trips, residential trips or theme days
+- Allowing their child to take increasing responsibility for organising themselves as they progress through the school. - Providing their child with the appropriate named classroom equipment, clothing and P.E. kit and keeping a regular check on the condition of these items. - Attend Parents' Evenings - Giving due importance to homework, providing time and space for this to be completed properly. - Offer their time and expertise in volunteering at the school either on a regular basis or for individual activities e.g. day trips, residential trips or theme days - Generally engaging positively with the school